kianmeng/dotfiles/README.md

 | ESC        | Toggle Vi editing mode.                           |
 | j/k        | Scroll history forward or backward.               |
 | h/l        | Move cursor forward or backward in the line.      |

-### Miscellaneous
-* In console, for quick access to regular accessed folders, just type z and TAB.